-I have been thinking a lot how to describe hostels in the best way.
-Finally I have decided to show you what in my opinion are the most important components of the hostel.
+I have been thinking a lot about how to describe hostels in the best way.
+Finally, I have decided to show you what in my opinion are the most important components of the hostel.

-Infographic above presents basic elements that vary hostels from most of the hotels.
-Lets start with shared dorms.
-Usually in the hostel you will sleep and share room with other people.
-Important rule: for each night you pay for bed.
+The infographic above presents basic elements that vary hostels from most of the hotels.
+Let’s start with shared dorms.
+Usually, in the hostel, you will sleep and share the room with other people.
+Important rule: for each night you pay for a bed.
 Not for the room.
 Good news is that nowadays hostels offer also private rooms for all those people who prefer more privacy.

-Hostels are supposed to be affordable type of accommodation.
-That is why usually they are fairly cheaper than hotels of motels.
+Hostels are supposed to be an affordable type of accommodation.
+That is why usually they are fairly cheaper than hotels or motels.

 There are many different types of hostels:

-What is the most important is that one place can connect more than one of those types.
-The list can be very long and I guess it depends from the creativity of the people who create that hostel and demands of the market.
+What is most important is that one place can connect more than one of those types.
+The list can be very long and I guess it depends on the creativity of the people who create that hostel and demands of the market.

-Since there are many different categories of hostel it is important to make right selection while booking your stay.
-If you are not looking for parties, make sure you will not choose hostel focused on parties.
+Since there are many different categories of the hostel it is important to make the right selection while booking your stay.
+If you are not looking for parties, make sure you will not choose the hostel focused on parties.

 The history: let’s go back to the roots!

 Later on, in 1932 International Youth Hostel Federation (since 2006: Hostelling International) was founded in Amsterdam and Richard Schirrmann has become its first chairman.
-Organization gathered youth hostels from many countries in Europe like Poland, Germany or Switzerland and Great Britain.
+The organization gathered youth hostels from many countries in Europe like Poland, Germany or Switzerland and Great Britain.

-Idea of youth hostels was simple: young people help in hostel tasks and in exchange get cheap accommodation and some extra money.
-More over they could get unique experience and spend their time in social environment with their peers.
+The idea of youth hostels was simple: young people help in hostel tasks and in exchange to get cheap accommodation and some extra money.
+Moreover, they could get a unique experience and spend their time in a social environment with their peers.

-Nowadays youth hostels are minority in Europe since demands of tourism industry has changed drastically and the backpacking idea has flourished around the globe.
-However still there are few youth hostels where you will need to leave its premises for some hours during the day (lockout) or get back until certain hour (curfew).
-The aim of hostelling despite changes in tourism industry is still the same: integrating people from different backgrounds and countries.
+Nowadays youth hostels are a minority in Europe since the demands of the tourism industry has changed drastically and the backpacking idea has flourished around the globe.
+However, still, there are few youth hostels where you will need to leave its premises for some hours during the day (lockout) or get back until the certain hour (curfew).
+The aim of hostelling despite changes in the tourism industry is still the same: integrating people from different backgrounds and countries.

-And if you are still not convinced to the hostel idea treat it as a new adventure!
+And if you are still not convinced of the hostel idea treat it as a new adventure!